Custard Cream with Condensed Milk

-Incredibly delicious, lush and thick - for cake and cakes!
-I love custard with condensed milk.
-It is perfect for different cakes, profiteroles and other cakes.
-The combination of condensed milk with a delicate egg-butter base is just perfect!
+Incredibly delicious, fluffy, and thick — for cakes and pastries!
+I love custard cream made with condensed milk.
+It's perfect for all kinds of cakes, profiteroles, and other pastries.
+The pairing of condensed milk with a tender egg-and-butter base is just perfect!

 MariaAuthor avatar